EXPLAINER: Can Chauvin get his convictions tossed on appeal?

 Cahill called the California Democrat’s comments “disrespectful to the rule of law,” saying elected officials shouldn’t comment about ongoing trials.
 “Their failure to do so, I think, is abhorrent,” he said.

-But Cahill indicated that Waters’ comments could be appealable.
+Cahill indicated that Waters’ comments could be appealable.

 “I’ll give you that Congresswoman Waters may have given you (the defense) something on appeal that may result in this whole trial being overturned,” he said in court Monday.